BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 - **Charm of Nobility:** You can cast *charm person* once per long rest without expending a spell slot (Charisma is your casting ability).
 - **Elegant Presence:** You gain proficiency in Persuasion.
 If already proficient, double your proficiency bonus for Persuasion checks.
-- **Ascendant Trait – Sovereign Will (Charisma 20+):** Once per long rest, as an action, you exude an aura of command for 1 minute.
+- **Ascendant Trait – Sovereign Will (Charisma 20+):** As an action, you exude an aura of command for 1 minute.
 Hostile creatures within 30 feet must make a Charisma saving throw (DC = 8 + your Charisma modifier + proficiency bonus) or become charmed or frightened (your choice) for the duration.
+You can do this a number of times per long rest equal to your proficiency bonus.

 ---